paulMuema/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword - displays all lines in the file /etc/passwd that do not contain pattern "bin" 18-letteronly - displays all lines of the file /etc/ssh/sshd_config 19-AZ - Replace all characters A and c from input to Z and e respectively
+17-hidethisword - displays all lines in the file /etc/passwd that do not contain pattern "bin" 18-letteronly - displays all lines of the file /etc/ssh/sshd_config 19-AZ - Replace all characters A and c from input to Z and e respectively 20-hiago - Removes all letters c and C from input